ami-iit/yarp-openmct/README.md

     ICubTelemetry Realtime hosted at ws://localhost:8081/realtime
     listening on *:3000
     ```
-5. On the same machine, run `npm start` from `<yarp-openmct-root-folder>/openmctServer` folder.
+5. On the same machine, run `npm start` from `<yarp-openmct-root-folder>/openmctStaticServer` folder.
 You should get the following output on the terminal:
     ```
-    > openmct-tutorials@0.0.1 start /Users/nunoguedelha/dev/openmct-tutorial
+    > openmctStaticServer@1.0.0 start <yarp-openmct-root-folder>/openmctStaticServer
-    > node openmct-static-server/server.js
+    > node server.js

-    Open MCT hosted at http://localhost:8080
+    iCub Telemetry Visualizer (Open MCT based) hosted at http://localhost:8080
     ```
     The Open MCT visualizer static server creates the main interface page and sends it to the Open MCT client.
 6. Read the device IP address using `ifconfig` (Linux,MacOS) or `ipconfig` (Windows).
 We shall refer to this address as <server-IP-address>.